0cjs/sedoc/app/gitlab.md

 have official Docker images which may be the easiest way to use it.
 (Not clear if these include the DBMS or rely on an existing one in the OS.)

+Other documents related to this:
+* [Git/GitLab](../git/gitlab.md): GitLab's configuration and use of its hosted Git repos.
+* [GitLab Runner](gitlab-runner.md): GitLab's runner for the build ("CI/CD") system described below.

 [GitLab CI]
 -----------